Chanda-Abdul/waveportal-client/README.md

         - [Etherscan](https://rinkeby.etherscan.io/)
     - [Blockchain](https://en.wikipedia.org/wiki/Blockchain)

-### What I learned
+## What I learned

 This was a useful and rewarding project for me.
-I became interested in Web3 and solidity and I really wanted to build a complete project because I knew that would be the most effect way to learn.
-I ran into ALOT of roadblocks in previous projects because Web3/solditity is a fairly new technology that is being continuously updated, and it's very hard to find documentation and resources that will work with different versions of solidity.
+I became interested in Web3 and Solidity, and I knew that would be the most effect way to learn was by building a complete project.
+I ran into ALOT of roadblocks in previously because Web3 and Solidity are fairly new technologies that are updated all the time, sometimes with breaking changes 😩.
+Because of this it has been extremely hard for me to find documentation and resources to use while building Solidity projects.

-This was my first successful completed Web3 project.
-I really enjoyed that buildspace showed the step by step process of building a complete Web3 project and providing a community that you can utilized to get help when you run into any blockers.
+This was my first successfully completed Web3 project.
+I really enjoyed that buildspace showed the step by step process of how to build a Web3 project and for providing a community that you can utilized to get help when you run into any blockers.

-One of the main tools that helped me complete this project was [Hardhat](https://hardhat.org/), which allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.
+One of the main tools that helped me complete this project was [Hardhat](https://hardhat.org/)🙌🏽, which allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.